education.vic.gov.au

 Identifying EAL students

-Government schools may wish to use the A closer look at the Language and Learning interviewExternal Link guide to gather key information about a student’s educational background and identify EAL students.
+Government schools may wish to use the A closer look at the Language and Learning interviewExternal Link guide to gather key information about a student’s educational background and identify EAL students for assessment purposes.
 This guide includes information about how to ensure students are identified for funding purposes on CASES21.

 CASES21 reports for individual students